-RISE welcomes NZ$3m funding from the New Zealand Government
+RISE welcomes NZ$3m funding from New Zealand Government

-The New Zealand Government has awarded NZ$ 3 million to the Revitalising Informal Settlements and the Environments (RISE) program over three years, to help improve water and sanitation in informal settlements in Fiji.
+The New Zealand Government has awarded NZ$ 3 million to RISE, to help improve water and sanitation in informal settlements in Fiji.

 The funding will go towards RISE’s civil works upgrades for six informal settlements in the Greater Suva Area.
 This includes the construction of streets, sewers, stormwater and water supply infrastructure.
 It also includes nature-based solutions like wetlands and biofiltration gardens – the water-sensitive technologies which mimic the earth’s natural systems and make RISE’s infrastructure more sustainable in informal settlements.